TotallyInformation/node-red-contrib-infocache/README.md

 Only used in the Node-RED admin UI.

+**`Client Id` (string, optional='_socketId')**

+If not specified, will default to the "_socketId" property on input control messages.
+When an input control message is received, if it has the specified property, cache operations will be for that client id only.
+The default is designed to work closely with [uibuilder](https://github.com/TotallyInformation/node-red-contrib-uibuilder) which uses Socket.IO for dynamic communications between the server and the client.

+### Future settings
+These settings are planned for future releases.

 **`Retention Time` (number, optional)**

 If not empty, cached messages will only be retained for the number of _seconds_ input.
 This overrides the # messages to retain so if the number limit hasn't been reached but the time has, messages will be removed anyway.